- Table of ContentsPrint

 PCP is also associated with increased risk of suicide.

 Tolerance and Addiction

 Sustained PCP abuse can lead to tolerance and addiction.
 As the person takes more and more of the drug to achieve the same effects, the risks of long-term damage are heightened.
-PCP has been reported to causes psychosis in persons suffering from schizophrenia and has been noted in chronic users of PCP.
+It has been reported to cause psychosis in persons suffering from schizophrenia and has been noted in chronic users of PCP.

 Memory loss is common, and loss of concentration and a rejection of boundaries are almost normal with continued PCP abuse.

 Ultimately, the drug can cause a complete breakdown of the person's life.

 The effects of PCP abuse and addiction are wide-ranging; however treatment is possible and PCP users tend to respond well to addiction treatment.